 One of our readers recently asked us for advice.
 “I couldn’t strain my Kefir well, she said, and I may have swallowed some grains.
 Is it dangerous?
 What should I do if I ingest Kefir grains?”

-Rest assured: not only you’re not running any risk by ingesting Kefir grains, but eating them can even be more beneficial for your health than you might think.
+Yet, rest assured: not only you’re not running any risk by ingesting Kefir grains, but eating them can potentially be more beneficial for your health than you might think.

 So, let’s dig deeper into the topic of eating Kefir grains, and more precisely – eating Milk Kefir grains.

 As we have stated numerous times throughout this website, Milk Kefir grains are symbiotic colonies of bacteria and yeasts, englobed in a matrix of polysaccharides, fibers, and proteins.

 In other words, besides the bacteria and yeasts that can also be found in the Kefir brew, the Kefir grains contain, in addition, more polysaccharides (complex sugars), fibers, proteins (in the form of various peptides), lipids (fatty acids), as well as Vitamins (predominantly B Vitamins), Calcium, Phosphorus, and other easily digestible minerals.